vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 that can be parallelised across
 **multiple accelerators**, usually in a single-program, multiple-data (data parallel) fashion.
 A big pull to using JAX is its inbuilt and easy support for parallelism using `pmap` and other "`p`" functions.
-This is a topic in of itself though, so I leave exploring this to future blogs.
+This is a topic in and of itself though, so I leave exploring this to future blogs.

 ## Conclusion